Can Workers Compensation Force Me To Go To Their Doctor?

 Now, there are some situations where the insurance company can force you to go to the doctor they pick.
 The most common situation is what’s called an IME.
 IME is an abbreviation for Independent Medical Evaluation.

 An IME is not for treatment.
-It is an evaluation/examination.
+It is just an evaluation.
 The doctor should not perform any treatment on you at the IME.
 They should just examine you and prepare a report based on their examination and review of your medical records.

-The insurance company uses a part of Georgia’s workers compensation law called O.C.G.A.
+The insurance company uses a part of Georgia’s workers’ comp law called O.C.G.A.
 34-9-202 to schedule IMEs.
-That part of the law allows the insurance company to pick a doctor and have you evaluated by that doctor.
+That part of the law allows the insurance company to pick the doctor they will use for the IME and have you evaluated by that doctor.

 Often, the insurance company will tell you they are scheduling you a second opinion.
 They then send you an email, letter, or text with details about a medical appointment with a different doctor.

 The insurance company does have the right under the law to schedule those examinations and to force you to attend them.
 However, they have to follow certain very specific rules to schedule the examination.
-This article I wrote provides a more detailed discussion of IME evaluations and the rules that apply.
+This article written by Attorney Perkins provides a more detailed discussion of IME evaluations and the rules that apply.

-Any ongoing treatment would have to be with your agreement to change doctors or a workers compensation judge ordering a change of doctors.
-But, if you just start going to the doctor the insurance company wants you to see, they will probably let you continue doing that because they have now gotten you to the doctor they want you to see.
-You have to fight to make sure you continue seeing the great doctor you want to see and not the doctor the insurance company wants you to see.
+Any ongoing treatment would have to be with your agreement to change doctors or a workers’ compensation judge ordering a change of doctors.
+But if you just start going to the doctor the insurance company wants you to see, they will probably let you continue doing that because they have now gotten you to the doctor they want you to use.
+You can avoid this by not following up with the IME doctor for actual treatment but instead continuing to treat with your authorized treating physician.

 Doctor holding brain MRI